Pennsylvania CDL DUI Laws

 pennsylvania cdl dui laws

-If you have a Pennsylvania commercial driver’s license (CDL), or live out of state but get a DUI in Pennsylvania, your livelihood depends on your ability to operate a commercial vehicle.
-For commercial drivers, the consequences of being convicted with DUI are much more devastating than for non-commercial drivers.
-This is because being arrested for driving under the influence in Pennsylvania not only subjects you to the ordinary administrative and criminal consequences, but also puts you at risk for having your CDL disqualified.
-This is true even if you weren’t operating a commercial vehicle at the time of your arrest.
-Our PA DUI lawyers have very extensive knowledge of Pennsylvania CDL DUI laws.
+If you have a Pennsylvania commercial driver’s license (CDL) or live out of state but get a DUI in Pennsylvania, your livelihood depends on your ability to operate a commercial vehicle.
+For commercial drivers, the consequences of being convicted of DUI are much more devastating than for non-commercial drivers.
+This is because being arrested for driving under the influence in Pennsylvania not only subjects you to ordinary administrative and criminal consequences but also puts you at risk of having your CDL disqualified.
+This is true even if you weren’t operating a commercial vehicle during your arrest.
+Our PA DUI lawyers have pervasive knowledge of Pennsylvania CDL DUI laws.
 Let them put that experience to work for you.

 In the Commonwealth of Pennsylvania, the operator of a non-commercial motor vehicle is considered drunk if their blood alcohol content (BAC) is .08 percent or above.
-However, if you hold a CDL and were operating a commercial vehicle, the BAC threshold is lowered to .04 percent.
-In addition to the lower BAC limit, the penalties are more severe for commercial drivers caught driving with a BAC between .04 and .159 percent, since the offense automatically puts CDL drivers in the “High Impairment” tier of DUI.
+However, if you hold a CDL and are operating a commercial vehicle, the BAC threshold is lowered to .04 percent.
+In addition to the lower BAC limit, the penalties are more severe for commercial drivers caught driving with a BAC between .04 and .159 percent since the offense automatically puts CDL drivers in the “High Impairment” tier of DUI.
 A first-time CDL DUI conviction carries penalties ranging from 2 days to 6 months in jail; $500 to $5,000 in fines; a one (1) year suspension of your personal driver’s license; and a one (1) year disqualification of your commercial driver’s license.
-The disqualification of your CDL is lengthened to three (3) years if you were carrying hazardous materials at the time of your DUI arrest.
+The disqualification of your CDL is lengthened to three (3) years if you were carrying hazardous materials during your DUI arrest.

 Accelerated Rehabilitative Disposition